 Programs / Services Offered

-For detailed information about the following programs, click on the corresponding Program Title to the left.
+For detailed information about the following programs, click on the Program Title.

 Washington County Office for Aging (OFA) recognizes that older adults are at an increase risk for social isolation and loneliness.
-OFA works diligently to provide services, through our In-Home Contact and Support Program, to address the isolation and loneliness individuals are experience through our Robotic Companion Pets and Telephone Reassurance Programs.
+OFA works diligently to provide services, through our In-Home Contact and Support Program, to address the isolation and loneliness individuals are experience through our Robotic Companion Pets, Telephone Reassurance Programs and our newest program NYSOFA-ElliQ -Proactive Care Companion Technology.

 If someone has concerns or questions about their feelings of loneliness or know someone who is socially isolated, our staff can access them with an online tool called the Loneliness Scale.
 After completed a short series of questions, a summary is provided.
 This allows the person to evaluate their own situation and our staff can determine what services or programs that the individual would benefit from.